-The ULP port module is an optional accessory that is mounted with the terminal blocks of the device.
+The ULP port module is optional on the fixed device and standard on the drawout device.
+It is mounted with the terminal blocks of the device.

 The ULP port module:

 - Supplies the Micrologic X control unit.

 - Integrates the ULP termination.

 - Allows the connection to external ULP modules, like the IO module or the IFE Ethernet interface.